apache/zeppelin/docs/development/howtocontribute.md

 # Contributing to Apache Zeppelin ( Code )

 ## IMPORTANT
-Apache Zeppelin (incubating) is an [Apache2 License](http://www.apache.org/licenses/LICENSE-2.0.html) Software.
+Apache Zeppelin is an [Apache2 License](http://www.apache.org/licenses/LICENSE-2.0.html) Software.
 Any contributions to Zeppelin (Source code, Documents, Image, Website) means you agree with license all your contributions as Apache2 License.

 ## Setting up